MChiang7/Springboard/README.md

 ##### Logistic Regression Case Study
 Created a logistic regression model to determine sex based upon height and weight data.
 ##### Decision Tree Coffee Case Study
-Utilize Gini impurity and entropy measures to optimize a random forest model to determine if a diner should strike a deal with a new vendor.
+Utilize Gini impurity and entropy measures to optimize a random forest model to determine if a coffee diner should strike a deal with a new vendor.